The Big Picture On Squatters Rights:

 Do squatters pay property tax?

-Squatters may fail to pay property taxes while they’re squatting and not paying rent.
-But after they take legal ownership of the property, they have to pay property taxes like any other landowner.
+Sometimes, it largely depends on whether that state requires it for adverse possession.
+Squatters may fail to pay property taxes while squatting and not paying rent.
+But after they legally own the property, they must pay property taxes like any other landowner.
 If they fail to do so, the county will sell the tax lien or tax deed.

 No, but that doesn’t mean you can necessarily have them removed as trespassers.
 If they’ve been there long enough, the police might force you to file in court for eviction.